MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/update-a-tables-physical-table-structure.md

     "subType": "db_role",
     "name": "Tutorial Data"
   },
-  "secondaryDataSources": [
+  "secondaryDataSources": []
-    {
-      "objectId": "8FB036244C375FC9CE3FCABF45ECC5A8",
-      "subType": "db_role",
-      "name": "MTDIWHSQL1"
 }
-  ]
-}
 ```

-Response Code: 201 (A new table is created successfully in the changeset.)
+Response Code: 200 (On success, the API returns a list of logical tables and their specific field information.)